What is Wilms tumor?

 Renal cell carcinoma

 This is the most common type of kidney cancer in adults, but it also accounts for a small number of kidney tumors in children.
-It is rare in young children, but it is actually more common than Wilms tumor in older teens.
-The treatment and outlook for these cancers depends largely on the extent (stage) of the cancer at the time it is found, whether it can be completely removed with surgery, and its subtype (based on how the cancer cells look under a microscope).
-If it is more advanced, other treatments may be needed.
+It’s rare in young children, but it’s actually more common than Wilms tumor in older teens.

 The rest of this document refers only to Wilms tumor.